aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/vbaprojectreference/_index.md

 ### getTwiddledlibid() {#getTwiddledlibid--}

+<b>@deprecated.</b> Please use the 'twiddledlibid' property instead.
 Gets and sets the twiddled Libid of the reference.

 ```javascript
 getTwiddledlibid() : string;